 Additionally, the rules require that “Each covered entity shall ensure that a sufficient number of administrators or designees, general and special education staff, maintain certification in an approved training program.
 A list of staff with the required approved training must be made available in each building office, as well and any central office, along with other school-wide emergency procedures and must be updated at least annually.”

-Our training can be tailored to the unique needs of your school.
-With our train-the-trainer option, select staff can be certified to teach the program to other educators in your school or district on a continuing basis.
-CPI can also help coordinate training for all the schools in your district.
+CPI training can be tailored to the unique needs of your school or district.
+With our train-the-trainer option, select staff can be certified to teach the program to other staff on a continuing basis.
+We also offer specialized materials to help connect the Nonviolent Crisis Intervention® training program skills and strategies with your school-wide PBIS plan to increase positive student behavior.

 View the Maine DOE's list of approved training programs.